sameul-hasan/Team-Phoenix/README.md

 # Team-Phoenix
-2024 NASA Space Apps Challenge Team Phoenix
+2024 NASA Space Apps Challenge

 About the Challenge

 Learning about science can be a fun experience!
 Games that focus on science and environmental issues can create opportunities for players to develop their interests and gain knowledge while engaging with each other in a fun way.
 Your challenge is to create a game that integrates Global Learning and Observations to Benefit the Environment (GLOBE) Program protocols to help players understand the world around them, develop awareness of one or more local or global environmental topics (e.g., urbanization, water pollution, drought, heat waves, flooding), investigate their local community using GLOBE protocols, or learn scientific principles.

 short description of our project